Esbern/gis/Developing and deploying a service.md

 `├── docker-compose.yml`
 `├── entrypoint.sh`
 `└── requirements.txt`
- The app subfolder contains the code for the application the conten of the files are simply :
+ The app subfolder contains the code for the application; the content of the files are simply :

  **app/__init__.py**
 ```